delucis/bgio-effects/README.md

 }
 ```

-You can also listen for _all_ effects if necessary:

-```js
-useEffectListener('*', (effectName, effectPayload) => {}, []);
-```

 `effectPayload` will be the data returned by your `create` function or
 `undefined` for effects without a `create` function.

 Your callback can return a clean-up function, which will be run the next time the effect is fired, if the variables in the dependency array change, or if the component unmounts.
 This is similar to [cleaning up in React’s `useEffect` hook][cleanup].

+##### Special Events

+You can listen for _all_ effects using the special `'*'` wildcard.
+In this case,
+your callback receives both the effect name and payload:

+```js
+useEffectListener('*', (effectName, effectPayload) => {}, []);
+```

+Two other special events will also always be fired:

+- `'effects:start'` will fire before any other effects.

+- `'effects:end'` will fire after all the effects in the queue.

 ##### Example